Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 The relative phase shift between the top and bottom layers under translations in \eqref{translations} can be understood from the misalignment of their graphene Brillouin zones due to the twist angle $\theta$.
 In particular, momenta in the bottom layer are shifted by $\bq_1$ relative to the top layer which generates the phase shift $e^{i\bq_1 \cdot \ba_{1,2}} = e^{-i\phi}$ under translations.
 This is encoded in the form of the Bloch states

-where $\bK' = \bK - \bq_1$ is the moir\'{e} $K'$ point wavevector in terms of the moir\'{e} $K$ point wavevector.
+where $\bK' = \bK - \bq_1$ is the Moir\'{e} $K'$ point wavevector in terms of the Moir\'{e} $K$ point wavevector.
+The functions $u^{U,D}_{\bk}(\br)$ are periodic under $\br \to \br + \ba_{1,2}$.
 For zero tunneling, or large angles, the states at $K$ ($K'$) correspond to the top layer and bottom graphene layer respectively.

-Note, in the simplest approximation $w_0=w_1 \sim 110 meV$.
-However, later work \cite{Koshino, Carr} showed that inter layer relaxation, relaxation followed by intra-layer relaxation reduce the ratio $\kappa = w_0/w_1$ from unity to $\kappa=0.8$ and further $\kappa=0.75$.
+Note, in the simplest approximation $w_0=w_1 \sim 110$ meV.
+However, later work \cite{Koshino, Carr,Lucignano2019,Cantele2020} showed that out of plane lattice relaxation, followed by in plane relaxation, reduce the ratio $\kappa = w_0/w_1$ from unity to $\kappa=0.8$ and then further to $\kappa = 0.65 - 0.75$.
 This quantity will play an important role and we will often treat it as a free parameter.